ynakaDream/Deep-Learning-GANs/README.md

 # Deep-Learning-GANs
-The Python program using PyTorch for implementing Generative Adversarial Networks (GAN) and Deep Convolutional GAN (DCGAN) for MNIST and Cifar10 datasets
+The Python program using PyTorch for implementing Generative Adversarial Networks (GAN) and Deep Convolutional GAN (DCGAN) for MNIST, Cifar10 and STL10 datasets

 ## Requirements
 - python3